Arthur Dietzsch

+Arthur Dietzsch (2 October 1901–26 August 1974) was a German former soldier, political prisoner and concentration camp survivor.
+From 1942–1945, Dietzsch was a kapo (Funktionshäftling) and inmate nurse (German: Häftlingspfleger) during the typhus experiments of Erwin Ding-Schuler at Buchenwald concentration camp.

+In August 1947, Dietzsch was convinced at the Buchenwald trial and sentenced to 15 years imprisonment.
+Dietzsch's sentence was overturned in December 1950, after which he attempted to be recognised as a political prisoner.

 Early life

+Arthur Dietzsch was born on 2 October 1901 in Pausa, Kingdom of Saxony (present-day, Pausa-Mühltroff, Germany).

-Dietzsch attended secondary school (Realgymnasium) in Plauen and volunteered for war service at the very end of the Great War.
-After the armistice at the end of the First World War, he joined the veterans' organisation “Der Stahlhelm” and joined the very reduced post of Versailles German Army i.e. Reichswehr on a 12-year contract.
+Dietzsch attended Realgymnasium in Plauen and volunteered for war service at the very end of the Great War.
+After the armistice at the end of the First World War, he joined the veterans' organisation “Der Stahlhelm” and joined the very reduced post of Versailles German Army such as the Reichswehr on a 12-year contract.
 As a rifleman, he took part in street fights against communist rebels.
 Diligent and reliable, he was selected for Officers’ Training in 1920.
-As an Officer cadet, shortly before his promotion to Lieutenant, he warned the father of his girlfriend about being on a wanted list for the latter's membership in the Communist Party, thus helping him to flee.
+As an Officer cadet, shortly before his promotion to lieutenant, he warned the father of his girlfriend about being on a wanted list for the latter's membership in the Communist Party, thus helping him to flee.
 Dietzsch's action was deemed a betrayal.
 In 1924, he was arrested for treason.
 In 1925, he was found guilty and sentenced to 14 years in prison.